Skip to content

 Bases: torchzero.modules.ops.multi.MultiOperationBase

-Calculates :code:input - other. :code:input and :code:other can be numbers or modules.
+Calculates input - other. input and other can be numbers or modules.

 Source code in torchzero/modules/ops/multi.py